Bedrock-OSS/bedrock-wiki/docs/items/item-components.md

 ## Shooter

 Shooter Item Component.
 Must have the `minecraft:use_modifiers` component in order to function properly.
-In format versions prior to 1.20.10, this component requires the 'Holiday Creator Features' experimental toggle.
+Released from experiment in format version 1.20.10.

 Type: Object